National Compensation Survey: Glossary of Employee Benefit Terms

-Post-tax contributions.
-This type of contribution combines features of a Roth IRA plan and a 401(k) or 403(b) plan.
-Under these plans, employees are allowed to make part or all of their retirement plan contributions after taxes have been deducted, similar to the way a Roth IRA plan works.
-Post-tax contributions and their earnings are not subject to income tax upon distribution.
+Roth 401 (k) posttax contributions.
+This type of contribution combines features of a Roth IRA plan and a 401(k) plan.
+Under these plans, employees are allowed to make part or all of their retirement plan contributions on a posttax basis, similar to the way a Roth IRA plan works.
+Posttax contributions and their earnings are not subject to income tax upon distribution.

-Amounts up to Internal Revenue Code (IRC) limit.
-The IRC provides for dollar limitations on benefits and contributions under qualified defined contribution plans.
+Amounts up to Internal Revenue Code limit.
+Section 415 of the IRC provides for dollar limitations on benefits and contributions under qualified defined contribution plans.
 In 2010, the contribution limit was $16,500 per year.

 Company stock.
 Employees receive equity in the company that sponsors the defined contribution plan.